Skip to Main

 Appointments and Billing

-The Companion Animal Program is committed to ensuring swift enrollment in our clinical trials.
+We are committed to ensuring swift enrollment in our clinical trials.
 Once the inclusion criteria for a specific trial are met, our team will schedule your visit.
 All treatments will be administered at the Companion Animal Program, conveniently located in Dallas.

-Chemotherapy and Immunotherapy Guidelines
+Novel Drug Combinations and Immunotherapy Guidelines

-Our clinical team will provide you with guidelines to adhere to trial protocols.
+Our clinical team will provide you with guidelines to adhere to the trial protocols.
 The drugs can be administered through various methods, including intravenous injections, oral medications, or other routes.

 How to Make Referral Contacts